RavensbourneWebMedia/UX-design/sessions/session-10.md

 1.	**Who is it for?**

-	Any user, new vs. returning, admin vs. regular, free vs. premium?
+	> Any user, new vs. returning, admin vs. regular, free vs. premium?
 New users benefit from more precise instruction.
-Telling a new sign up to change their notifications “in preferences” isn't clear; most likely they don't know where preferences is or what icon represents it.
+Telling a new sign up to change their notifications "in preferences" isn't clear; most likely they don't know where preferences is or what icon represents it.

-2.	**When they do see this message?**
+2.	**When do they see this message?**

-	Does this appear as a reaction to a user action, or is it something that is processed behind the scenes (e.g. charging a credit card).
+	> Does this appear as a reaction to a user action, or is it something that is processed behind the scenes (e.g. charging a credit card).
 Does it appear immediately?
 Does the user expect it?

 3.	**What do they need to know?** Self explanatory.

 4.	**What must they do now**, if anything?

-	Often messages have a next step attached; something you'd like the user to do or decide.
+	> Often messages have a next step attached; something you'd like the user to do or decide.
 This should be the logical conclusion of the message.

 5.	**How is this communicated?**

-	On screen, pop-up, by email, app notification, SMS?
+	> On screen, pop-up, by email, app notification, SMS?
 Everything that's good for something is bad for something else.

 6.	**What are they feeling?**

-	In relation to the action they're performing.
+	> In relation to the action they're performing.
 Surprise and delight (something unexpected happened), or pride and joy (they just completed a purchase), frustration and stress (their payment hasn't been accepted), uncertainty (will I receive my package in time?), annoyance (why do I have to give you my email address?).

 7.	**What tone does it speak in?**

-	Casual & friendly, or cute and fun, or business English, formal vs. informal, clear vs. clever, etc. This is driven by the brand and depends on user's (likely) feelings.
+	> Casual and friendly, or cute and fun, or business English, formal vs. informal, clear vs. clever, etc. This is driven by the brand and depends on user's (likely) feelings.
 OKCupid can be flirty, and Mailchimp can be fun.
 A investment website should probably be neither.
 Productivity apps are best kept clear and precise.
 The tone of your app is an easy way to stand out, just be sure to stand out for the right reasons.

 All together now..